CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What Is an Ovulation Test?

 If you’re trying to figure out when to have sex to potentially conceive, an ovulation test kit can help.
 How?
 Before we explain, let’s take a virtual trip back to middle school and recap sex-ed class, shall we?
 Ovulation is the once-a-month release of an egg from your ovary; it travels down the fallopian tube and is available for fertilization.
 According to the American Pregnancy Association, the average cycle is between 28 and 32 days (though a normal cycle can be anywhere from 24 to 38 days).
-Ovulation typically occurs between day 11 and day 21 of a woman’s cycle (counting from the first day of her last period).
+Ovulation typically occurs between days 11 and day 21 of a woman’s cycle (counting from the first day of her last period).

-You only ovulate for one day out of the month, but you actually have a total of six days to potentially get pregnant: five days leading up to ovulation, and the day of.
+You only ovulate for one day out of the month, but you actually have a total of six days to potentially get pregnant: the five days leading up to ovulation, and the day of.
 That’s because sperm can live in your body for up to five days, waiting and ready to fertilize an egg once it releases on ovulation day.

-So back to the question: What is an ovulation test?
-Simply put, it’s a strip or wand you pee on to help you narrow down that timeframe of ovulation and identify your peak fertility window each month.
-Ovulation predictor kits come in two different types: strip tests and digital kits.
+Ovulation predictor kits come in three different types: strip tests and digital kits, which both analyze your urine for certain hormones, and wearables, like a smart ring or armband, which detect increases in BBT.
 “For women with regular cycles, both basic test strips and digital trackers are effective,” says Turocy.
 Regardless of whether you go low-budget or tech-savvy, each option serves the same purpose: to help you “determine the exact day of ovulation,” states Williams.

 How Do Ovulation Tests Work?

-Ovulation predictor kits look for luteinizing hormone (aka LH) in your urine.
-According to Turocy, “ovulation tests detect the surge in LH that occurs 24 to 48 hours before ovulation.
+Ovulation predictor kits generally look for LH in your urine.
+According to Turocy, “Ovulation tests detect the surge in LH that occurs 24 to 48 hours before ovulation.
 By identifying the most fertile days in a woman’s menstrual cycle, couples can time intercourse to increase the chances of conception.”
 LH is produced in the pituitary gland and surges each month just before ovulation, explains Williams.
 “These tests are usually negative until the LH surge, and positive once ovulation occurs the very next day,” he says.
 So just because you get a negative result today doesn’t mean it won’t be positive tomorrow; you may need to take tests for a few consecutive days as you think you’re approaching ovulation.

 What to Consider When Choosing an Ovulation Test